 - 2 cups icing (confectioner’s) sugar mixture, sifted

-- For the chocolate mud cake: Preheat oven to 180 degrees Celsius (360 degrees F).
-Line base of a greased 22cm round cake tin with baking paper.
+- Preheat oven to 180 degrees Celsius (360 degrees F).
+Line base of a greased 22cm (9 inch) round cake tin with baking paper.

 - Combine milk and lemon juice and set aside to sour.
 Place oil, chopped chocolate, hot water, and coffee in a sauce pan.
 Stir over a low heat until smooth and chocolate has melted.
 Cool to room temperature.